apiobuild/platform/content/blog/create-an-online-store-for-free.md

 **[Chopin by apio](https://telescope.apiobuild.com/app/chopin) is a lightweight static online store generator.** After providing store information and two google sheets (one for catalog and one for order), Chopin will generate a static website with a unique url.

+Whether you are [small business owners](https://apiobuild.com/blog/starting-an-online-store-with-chopin-and-instagram/) or just looking for ways to collect group orders among friends.
+Chopin can also be used as selling creative service or virtual products.
+[Read more use cases.](https://apiobuild.com/tags/chopin-use-case/)

 <img src="/images/blog/chopin-architecture.png"  class="banner-img">

 #### Demo